 The surfactant molecules that remain in the bulk of the liquid form micelles, which are little aggregated bundles of surfactant molecules.
 These make it possible for certain substances to be soluble in the liquid when they otherwise wouldn’t be.
 This is essentially how detergents work.
-The surfactant molecules on the surface of the water the detergent is in makes it spread out and then the micelles make it possible to remove oils and waxes that can’t be handled by water alone.
+The surfactant molecules on the surface of the water the detergent is in make it spread out, and then the micelles make it possible to remove oils and waxes that can’t be handled by water alone.
 The point at which the surfactant molecules in the bulk of the liquid no longer form micelles is the CMC, which was mentioned earlier as the point where the ideal amount of surfactant has been introduced to the liquid.

 How Does Surfactant on a Surface Affect Manufacturing Processes?

 When we clean a surface with a detergent to prepare it for adhesive bonding, painting or printing, we need to finish the wash process with a thorough rinse cycle.
-If we do not remove all of the surfactant from the surface, we leave behind a thin layer of low surface tension contaminants that can interfere with adhesion of paint or a coating on the surface.
+If we do not remove all of the surfactants from the surface, we leave behind a thin layer of low surface tension contaminants that can interfere with the adhesion of paint or a coating on the surface.

 The surfactant that helped clean the surface of our material now becomes detrimental to our bonding process.

-Many single stage washers, or washers with a poorly maintained or insufficient rinse stage, leave a thin film of surfactant on the surface of the parts.
-The parts appear clean but the thin film of the substance can interfere with the performance of the part when attempting to bond to it with an adhesive or coating.
+Many single-stage washers, or washers with a poorly maintained or insufficient rinse stage, leave a thin film of surfactant on the surface of the parts.
+The parts appear clean, but the thin film of the substance can interfere with the performance of the part when attempting to bond to it with an adhesive or coating.

 A common cleanliness test in manufacturing is the water break test, which is done by pouring water over a surface and watching whether it sheets off the surface uniformly, as it presumably would on a clean surface, or if the water breaks and doesn’t fully coat the surface due to a contaminant on the surface.
-In our experience at BTG Labs, we’ve seen this extremely subjective test used in many industries.
+In our experience at Brighton Science, we’ve seen this extremely subjective test used in many industries.
 We’ve even witnessed technicians, who use this test as their primary surface quality inspection, intentionally spraying the material surface with surfactants so the water would sheet off and “pass” the water break test.

 They probably didn’t realize they were sabotaging the adhesion performance, but contaminating their surfaces like that could have very real effects on the reliability of their final products.

 To bring this point home, consider what happens when you add a rinse aid to your dishwasher’s rinse cycle.
 The tap water in the dishwasher isn't pure.
 Water spots are the non-water 'stuff' left behind when the water forms droplets on the dishes before they dry.
 Rinse aids are mostly surfactants that are released during the rinse cycle.
 These surfactants reduce the surface tension of the water so it will 'sheet off' the plates and cutlery to form a film, not discrete droplets.
-When the film dries, there is still non-water 'stuff' there, but it's distributed as a thin uniform film and no longer visible as pesky, unattractive water spots.
+When the film dries, there is still non-water 'stuff' there, but it's distributed as a thin, uniform film and no longer visible as pesky, unattractive water spots.
 But now, there may be an additional non-water component left on the surface of your dishes: the surfactant.
 If you use a mug washed using this process and attempt to whip up some foamy milk for your morning latte, you may have a disappointing time trying to get it to froth.
-Any residual surfactant on the inside of the mug will reduce the surface tension of the milk and no matter how hard you try, it isn’t going to foam up.
+Any residual surfactant on the inside of the mug will reduce the surface tension of the milk, and no matter how hard you try, it isn’t going to foam up.

 How Can You Know if Surfactant is Present on a Surface?

 Well, if your milk doesn’t foam, it’s a pretty good indicator.
-But if you need to determine if a surface in a manufacturing process is contaminated with a surfactant you use water.
+But if you need to determine if a surface in a manufacturing process is contaminated with a surfactant, you use water.

-When you put a drop of water on a clean surface the drop quickly spreads out, making a low contact angle, and then stops.
+When you put a drop of water on a clean surface, the drop quickly spreads out, making a low contact angle, and then stops.
 When you put a drop of water that has a thin film of surfactant on it, the water will continue to spread for several seconds.
-The water droplet absorbs the surfactant on the surface and the water’s surface tension decreases as it spreads, causing it to continue spreading after it would normally stop.
+The water droplet absorbs the surfactant on the surface, and the water’s surface tension decreases as it spreads, causing it to continue spreading after it would normally stop.

-On a clean surface without surfactant, a droplet of water will simply make contact, wet out and then cease moving.
+On a clean surface without surfactant, a droplet of water will simply make contact, wet out, and then cease moving.
 The amount of spreading the water droplet does after it would normally stop depends on the amount of surfactant left on the surface.

-Surfactants play an important role in manufacturing to help get surfaces chemically clean and prepared for bonding or coating, but when they are left behind after a cleaning process they become a major liability for manufacturers.
+Surfactants play an important role in manufacturing to help get surfaces chemically clean and prepared for bonding or coating, but when they are left behind after a cleaning process, they become a major liability for manufacturers.
 Surfactants are great at lowering surface tension by changing the molecular composition of the surface of liquids, but they also can alter the composition of surfaces that need adhesives or paints to bond with them strongly and not slide off or cause inconsistencies that damage bond strength.